relaycorp/letro-android/README.md

 # Letro for Android

-[Letro](https://letro.app/en) is a service like email, but end-to-end encrypted, spam-free, phishing-free and works without the Internet too.
+[Letro](https://letro.app/en) is a service like email, but end-to-end encrypted, spam-free, phishing-free and works without the Internet too -- all thanks to [Awala](https://awala.network)!

 ## Contributing